 Insiders at Morgan Stanley (NYSE:MS) sold US$14m worth of stock, possibly indicating weakness in the future

 In the last year, many Morgan Stanley (NYSE:MS) insiders sold a substantial stake in the company which may have sparked shareholders' attention.
-When evaluating insider transactions, knowing whether insiders are buying versus if they selling is usually more beneficial, as the latter can be open to many interpretations.
-However, shareholders should take a deeper look if several insiders are selling stock over a specific time period.
+When analyzing insider transactions, it is usually more valuable to know whether insiders are buying versus knowing if they are selling, as the latter sends an ambiguous message.
+However, if numerous insiders are selling, shareholders should investigate more.

 View our latest analysis for Morgan Stanley

 The insider, Eric Grossman, made the biggest insider sale in the last 12 months.
 That single transaction was for US$3.4m worth of shares at a price of US$102 each.
 While we don't usually like to see insider selling, it's more concerning if the sales take place at a lower price.
-It's of some comfort that this sale was conducted at a price well above the current share price, which is US$86.11.
-So it may not shed much light on insider confidence at current levels.
+The silver lining is that this sell-down took place above the latest price (US$84.46).
+So it is hard to draw any strong conclusion from it.

-Over the last year we saw more insider selling of Morgan Stanley shares, than buying.
+All up, insiders sold more shares in Morgan Stanley than they bought, over the last year.
 You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
-If you want to know exactly who sold, for how much, and when, simply click on the graph below!
+If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

 So What Does This Data Suggest About Morgan Stanley Insiders?

-It doesn't really mean much that no insider has traded Morgan Stanley shares in the last quarter.
-While we feel good about high insider ownership of Morgan Stanley, we can't say the same about the selling of shares.
+The fact that there have been no Morgan Stanley insider transactions recently certainly doesn't bother us.
+It's heartening that insiders own plenty of stock, but we'd like to see more insider buying, since the last year of Morgan Stanley insider transactions don't fill us with confidence.
 So while it's helpful to know what insiders are doing in terms of buying or selling, it's also helpful to know the risks that a particular company is facing.
-To assist with this, we've discovered 1 warning sign that you should run your eye over to get a better picture of Morgan Stanley.
+For example - Morgan Stanley has 1 warning sign we think you should be aware of.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.